Explore Southern Africa

 Choose between established lodges in the area and ‘migration camps’ – semi-permanent tented camps that are set up on the migration routes themselves, thus ensuring amazing game viewing even from camp.

-Other Great months for Serengeti: October through January; March through August
+Other great months for Serengeti: October through January; March through August

 2. Gorilla Trekking, Uganda & Rwanda

-Gorilla Trekking in Volcanoes National Park Rwanda
+Gorilla Trekking in February

 February offers some of the year’s driest conditions – it makes a gorilla trek so much easier.